-There it can be found in pastas, risottos, and salads, as well as being used in making sausages and meatballs.
-Where fennel really comes into its own though is with fish; fish and fennel are a match made in heaven, and when you throw some lemon, garlic, and Italian olive oil into the mix… trust me, you will never look back.
+There it can be found in pastas, risottos, and salads.
+As well as being used to make sausages and meatballs.
+Where it really comes into its own though is with fish.
+Fish and fennel are a match made in heaven.
+Throw some lemon, garlic, and Italian olive oil into the mix… trust me, you will never look back.

 If your soil is dry, water first to get an even moisture.
 Sow thinly, 1.5cm deep, and space your rows 45cm apart.
 Cover over and water gently with a rose head watering can.

 Soil moisture is key.
 Bulb fennel’s biggest challenge is bolting, and nothing will make that happen quicker than dry soil.
-Bolting early will result in you getting no ‘bulb’, so keep the soil moist and weed-free at all times.
+Bolting early will result in you getting no ‘bulb’.
+So, keep the soil moist and weed-free at all times.
 Herb fennel is less fussy about water, since you have no ‘bulb’ to worry about.

-You will need to employ your preferred slug and snail deterrents, as they do enjoy fennel leaves.
+You will need to employ your preferred slug and snail deterrents, as they enjoy fennel leaves.
 Other than that, so long as you keep the soil moist during dry periods, fennel are usual trouble free.

-If you plant in June you will likely be harvesting by mid-October.
+Plant in June you will likely be harvesting by mid-October.
 Wait till the ‘bulbs’ reach 7-10cm across.
 To harvest just loosen the roots with a fork to expose the ‘bulb’ and cut with a sharp knife just above the taproot.

 If you are using the leaves, just take a few from each plant as you go and they will re-grow quickly.